Meet our military team

 Joshua deals with all areas of commercial litigation with specialist expertise in landlord and tenancy claims as well as property and commercial disputes.

 The legal issues that arise in the Armed Forces are often very unique from those that arise for civilians.
-For guidance through any legal military matters, get in contact with our dedicated team at MilitaryEnquiries@wilkinchapman.co.uk or call our freephone number 0800 046 2567 during office hours.
+For guidance through any legal military matters, get in touch with our dedicated team by emailing MilitaryEnquiries@wilkinchapman.co.uk outside of office hours, or calling our freephone number 0800 046 2567 on weekdays between 9am and 5pm.